H41L33/spotatui/README.md

 # The theme colours can be an rgb string of the form "255, 255, 255" or a string that references the colours from your terminal theme: Reset, Black, Red, Green, Yellow, Blue, Magenta, Cyan, Gray, DarkGray, LightRed, LightGreen, LightYellow, LightBlue, LightMagenta, LightCyan, White.
 theme:
   active: Cyan # current playing song in list
-  banner: LightCyan # the "spotify-tui" banner on launch
+  banner: LightCyan # the "spotatui" banner on launch
   error_border: Red # error dialog border
   error_text: LightRed # error message text (e.g. "Spotify API reported error 404")
   hint: Yellow # hint text in errors